-- Chromatic aberrations can get bad outdoors in high contrast areas, or sunny scenes
+- Chromatic aberrations can get bad outdoors in high contrast areas, or in sunny scenes

-- Does not have an AF/MF switch – Must be done in camera
+- Does not have an AF/MF switch – Must be done in the camera

 - No Additional buttons for customization – No focus hold button or additional customization on the leans.

-I can’t reiterate this enough, but the most common mistake I see from beginners photographers is trying to get too close to your subject while shooting wide open.
+I can’t reiterate this enough, but the most common mistake I see from beginner photographers is trying to get too close to your subject while shooting wide open.

-It may also hit focus on the nose and not the eyes.
+It may also hit the focus on the nose and not the eyes.

 Sony 55mm f1.8 Minimum focusing distance